froots/froots.github.io/_posts/2016-11-24-shoot-down-front-end-fatigue-with-tracer-bullets.md

 Of course, I'm embarrassed to look at the code now, and I wonder what it would have been like to write it in React, or Elm, or with ES6, or with RxJS.

-But I'm not embarrased about the approach we took and how much we learned in the course of that project.
+But I'm not embarrassed about the approach we took and how much we learned in the course of that project.

 And we shipped on time too.